-To get a pattern where roots have stuff that non-roots lack, a markedness constraint must be sandwiched between high-ranking positional faithfulness and generic faithfulness, as in (19).
+To get a pattern where roots have stuff that non-roots lack (such as those discussed in §3.2 and §3.3), a markedness constraint must be sandwiched between high-ranking positional faithfulness and generic faithfulness, as in (19).
 Under the ranking in (20), clicks are prohibited except where positional faithfulness preserves them.
 It is predicted that no language can have neutralization in roots only.
 The candidate that preserves the click in the hypothetical prefix but neutralizes it in the root is harmonically bounded: it cannot win under any re-ranking.